dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 `any`
 : The string "any" allows any version.
-This is equivalent to an empty
-    version constraint, but is more explicit.
+This is equivalent to an empty version constraint, but is more explicit. **While `any` is allowed, we do not recommend it for performance reasons.**

 `1.2.3`
 : A concrete version number pins the dependency to only allow that